kksgandhi/personal_site/generalizing statements.md

 and ignore any weeds they might have caught if you had been more explicit.
 Of course listeners will find fewer flaws with an argument they interpreted themselves.

+#todo connect with intent?
+What is the intention of systems?
+Can systems have an intention?